Rancho La Liebre

 The rancho was mostly in the mountainous terrain of the Tehachapi Mountains and Sierra Pelona Mountains, in the northwest part of Los Angeles County, west of the Antelope Valley and Mojave Desert.
 The rancho is now a part of the 270000 acre Tejon Ranch.

 History

 Flores was the commander and chief of the Mexican forces in California during the Mexican-American War.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
+As required by the Land Act of 1851, a claim for Rancho La Liebre was filed with the Public Land Commission in 1852.
 Flores nearly lost his entitlement to the rancho when the Public Land Commission declared the grant to be fraudulently obtained.
 The Land Commission contended that Pico back dated many of the land grants he issued and that Rancho La Liebre was granted while California was under American control and no longer a part of Mexico.
 However, Flores won an appeal and kept the title.
 The grant was patented to Jose Maria Flores in 1875.